Our educational programs

 Phoenix Philippines Foundation, Inc. also supports the Department of Education’s various programs, such as Brigada Eskwela and the K-12 Program.

-In support of the government’s “Adopt A School Program,” we have adopted 23 schools nationwide:
+In support of the government’s “Adopt A School Program,” we have adopted more than 20 schools and day care centers nationwide:

 Salong Elementary School in Batangas